flywire/lo-p/docs/41-Printing.md

 ```

 A sheet may have two headers (one for the left hand page, one for the right) and two
-footers, which are accessed as XHeaderFooterContent objects (see "lodoc
+footers, which are accessed as XHeaderFooterContent objects (see
-XHeaderFooterContent").
+`lodoc XHeaderFooterContent`).
 XHeaderFooterContent  is a collection of three XText
 instances representing the left, center, and right of the content area.

 The headers and footers are accessed via the sheet's page style properties, stored as